TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Move More backend module HTML to template file
 - Introduce the CacheUtility
 - Use the PathUtility to call pathinfo functions
+- Avoid double slash in the cache filename path

 2015-04-28 Tim Lochmüller <tim@fruit-lab.de>